 At St Botolph’s, we pride ourselves on offering our children quality education within a safe and nurturing environment.
 We continually strive to improve, giving our children exciting opportunities to broaden their horizons.

-The St Botolph’s Curriculum has carefully planned activities and learning which matches our children’s needs, broadening their horizons and widening their opportunities.
+The St Botolph’s Curriculum has carefully planned activities and learning which matches our children’s needs, expanding their opportunities and widening their horizons.
 Learning is carefully connected, interweaving knowledge and skills to make it meaningful, while ensuring that the National Curriculum is followed.

 “During our DT lessons, we aim to inspire creative and resourceful product designers who can solve real and relative problems whilst developing an understanding of its impact on daily life and the wider world.”

-Mr Gill (Design and Technology Lead)
+Mr Stanton (Design and Technology Lead)